Cory02202/kubernetes-networking/Lab00/README.md

     ```

 2. Log in to your cluster, e.g. if created in the `us-south` region,
+(If you are using IBM CLoud shell, you don't have to login)

     ```
     $ ibmcloud login -a cloud.ibm.com -r us-south